mindersec/minder/docs/docs/how-to/remediate-pullrequest.md

 git clone https://github.com/stacklok/minder-rules-and-profiles.git
 ```

-In that directory you can find all the reference rules and profiles.
+In that directory, you can find all the reference rules and profiles.

 ```bash
 cd minder-rules-and-profiles
 ```

 Create the `dependabot_configured` rule type in Minder:

 ```bash
 minder rule_type create -f rule-types/github/dependabot_configured.yaml
 ```